Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control

-where $\mu$ is the deterministic policy.
-However, they have only investigated the performance using linear function approximators to evaluate an unbiased estimate of the Q-value.
-DPG algorithm is further extended by Lillicrap et al. to Deep deterministic policy gradient (DDPG) \cite{lillicrap2015continuous} by employing DQN as a non-linear function approximator for the estimation of Q-values.
-DDPG incorporate the merits of experience replay buffer and target networks to learn stable and robust Q-values.
-In the actor part of DDPG architecture, rather than directly copying the weights of the policy network in the target network, the target network weights are allowed to slowly track the policy network weights to improve the stability.
-The critic part of the DDPG uses a regular DQN to find the estimate of Q-value by minimising the loss function.
 Both the value-based method and actor-critic methods suffer from the problem of overestimation bias.
-This problem comes due to the maximisation term in the target action-value function of the loss function.
-Since the agent is unaware of the environment in the beginning, it needs to first estimate $Q(s,a)$ and then update them further for learning an optimal policy.
+This problem comes due to the maximisation in the target action-value function of the loss function.
+Since the agent is unaware of the environment in the beginning, it needs first to estimate $Q(s,a) $ and then update them further for learning an optimal policy.
 Since the estimates of $Q(s,a)$ are likely to be very noisy, evaluating the maxima over value function does not guarantee the selection of the optimal action.